Location: Tucson, AZ

 For more information about the School of Art go to:

 The University of Arizona is a Research-1, land grant institution.
 The University of Arizona is a Hispanic Serving Institution and includes an increasingly diverse student population.
 It is expected that the successful candidate will effectively demonstrate an ability to contribute to an inclusive learning environment for our students through teaching, mentorship and recruitment.

 Outstanding UA benefits include health, dental, and vision insurance plans; life insurance and disability programs; UA/ASU/NAU tuition reduction for the employee and qualified family members; state and optional retirement plans; access to UA recreation and cultural activities; and more!

 The University of Arizona has been recognized for our innovative work-life programs.
 For more information about working at the University of Arizona and relocations services, please visit https://whyua.arizona.edu/

 Duties & Responsibilities

-· Teach, advise, and mentor students in the BA/BFA Photography, Video and Imaging program, and advise and mentor students in the MFA Photography, Video and Imaging program.
+• Teach, advise, and mentor a diverse body of students in the BFA/MFA Photography, Video and Imaging program and other graduate students across the School of Art.

-· Undertake service responsibilities within the Program and School of Art.
+• Undertake service responsibilities within the division, school and university.

-General application materials will be submitted through the University of Arizona Human Resources Website.
+General application materials must be submitted through the University of Arizona Human Resources Website: